BetterCrypto/Applied-Crypto-Hardening/rst/source/practical_settings/ssh.rst

 Settings
 ~~~~~~~~

+:raw-latex:`\configfile{6.5/sshd_config}{9-14,28-29,45-45,65-67}{Important OpenSSH 6.5 security
+settings}`

 Tested with Version
 ~~~~~~~~~~~~~~~~~~~

-OpenSSH 6.0p1 (Debian wheezy)
+ * OpenSSH 6.0p1 (Debian wheezy)

 Settings
 ~~~~~~~~

+:raw-latex:`\configfile{6.0/sshd_config}{9-13,27-28,44-44,64-66}{Important OpenSSH 6.0 security
+settings}`

-**Note:** Older \|Linux\| systems won’t support SHA2.
-PuTTY (Windows)
+.. note:: Older `Linux` systems won’t support SHA2.
+PuTTY (Windows) does not
-does not support RIPE-MD160.
-Curve25519, AES-GCM and UMAC are only
+   support RIPE-MD160.
+Curve25519, AES-GCM and UMAC are only available upstream
-available upstream (OpenSSH 6.6p1).
-DSA host keys have been removed on
+   (OpenSSH 6.6p1).
+DSA host keys have been removed on purpose, the DSS
-purpose, the DSS standard does not support for DSA keys stronger than
+   standard does not support for DSA keys stronger than 1024bit [1]_ which is
-1024bit  [1]_ which is far below current standards (see section
+   far below current standards (see section
-[section:keylengths]).
-Legacy systems can use this configuration and
+   :ref:`section-keylengths`).
+Legacy systems can use this
-simply omit unsupported ciphers, key exchange algorithms and MACs.
+   configuration and simply omit unsupported ciphers, key exchange algorithms
+   and MACs.

 References
 ~~~~~~~~~~